 Hadiiqat Il Bambaan – The Teargas Garden

-These paintings were painted in Sudan over the past three years.
-We found a house surrounded by an overgrown garden.
+We had found a house surrounded by an overgrown garden.
 At dusk thousands of birds swirled in the air as they came to roost in the tall mature trees that protected the garden.
-It was a spectacle of noise and movement each evening in the hour after the sharp intensity of the day; before they settled for the night.
-If you clapped your hands you could silence the whole flock for a second, before they resumed the cacophony of twittering.
-High up above the black shite hawks, African Kites would circle the thermals or perch on the eves of the house cock eyeing the prey.
-We would sleep our three month old daughter under the trees until we saw one of these big bird of prey swooping over her cot.
-It reminded me of a painting by Rembrandt of an eagle carrying off the baby Ganymede on Zeus’s orders.
-In the painting the baby Ganymede is pissing itself out of fear – a squirt of urine descends down the canvas.
-There is a pencil study for the painting in which the child is shitting itself out of fear.
-The soaring wings and the gravity of piss.
-That combination of the aspiration of existence with muddy sinews of reality.
+High up above them, African Kites, Black Shite Hawks would circle the thermals looking for prey.
+We would sleep our three-month-old daughter under the trees until we saw one of these birds of prey swooping over her cot.
+It reminded me of a painting by Rembrandt of an eagle carrying off the baby Ganymede.
+In the painting the baby is urinating out of fear.
+There is a pencil study for the painting in which the child is excreting in terror.
+The soaring wings and the gravity of human waste; a combination of the aspiration of existence with the muddy sinews of reality.